 Microsoft Teams classrooms are created for each Division and Section of specific courses as defined by the Office of the Registrar.
 Given the large number of sections, and since the creation of the Microsoft Teams accounts is problematic, the College of Science wanted to monitor for additions, deletions, changes, etc. of the Teams classrooms.
 Specifically, the biggest problem they were facing was trying to identify unused Teams classrooms and watch for their inadvertent deletions.

+The team chose to build a Microsoft Teams dashboard with SquaredUp.
 Using the Microsoft Teams module for PowerShell, Danny was able to optimise and stack his commands and run the scripts on schedule on a Windows server.
 Through the use of the native PowerShell tile in SquaredUp, Danny was able to read the results of the scheduled scripts and visualise key metrics on a SquaredUp dashboard, using simple scalar and grid visualisations.

-The top left most column shows the number of unowned Teams and which Teams are empty, while the right column shows the same for the sections that are unowned or empty.
+The left column shows the number of unowned Teams and which Teams are empty, while the right column shows the same for the sections that are unowned or empty.

 These are important to ensure that the correct classes have been specified and to ensure that the teams are properly populated.
 Those that aren’t properly populated can be quickly identified and removed or appropriately handled.